COVID-19 transmission is low enough for mask requirements to be lifted safely, without jeopardizing hospital capacity or in-person classroom learning.

 - Living with others at high risk of severe disease

 The best way to prevent severe illness, hospitalization, and death from COVID-19 is to get vaccinated.
-Even though a small percentage of people who get vaccinated can experience breakthrough infections, the risk of extreme illness or death is extremely low.

 Mask Dos and Don'ts